vanestw/Tanner-Van-Es/README.md

 ![sync-fork button](./.assets/sync-fork-button.png)

 You should then see an option to sync the changes.
-After this is done, open PowerShell and run the following command:
+After this is done, open PowerShell and run the following commands:

 ```bash
 cd ClassProject